3UU/wordpress-shariff-wrapper/trunk/readme.txt

 License URI: http://opensource.org/licenses/MIT
 Donate link: http://folge.link/?bitcoin=1Ritz1iUaLaxuYcXhUCoFhkVRH6GWiMTP

 This is a wrapper to Shariff.
-Enables shares with Twitter, Facebook... on posts, pages and/or themes with no harm for visitors privacy.
+It enables shares with Twitter, Facebook ... on posts, pages and themes with no harm for visitors privacy.

 == Description ==

-The "original" share buttons send data of your visitors to the social network site also if they do not really click on the share button.
-The german computer magazin CT has developed "Shariff" `(/ˈʃɛɹɪf/)` that fullfill the strict data protection law in Germany.
+The "original" share buttons send data of your visitors to the social network sites, even if they do not click on a share button.
+The german computer magazin CT has developed "Shariff" `(/ˈʃɛɹɪf/)` that fullfills the strict data protection laws in Germany.
 This plugin is a wrapper to this software.
-It allows you to use it within your posts with the shorttag `[shariff]` and provide all design options of the original code.
+It allows you to use it within your posts with the shorttag `[shariff]` and provides all design options of the original code.

-For more informations about the Shariff software check out the [GitHub project](https://github.com/heiseonline/shariff) and about the project read [c’t information page](http://ct.de/shariff).
+For more informations about the Shariff software check out the [GitHub project](https://github.com/heiseonline/shariff) and read about the project itself [c’t information page](http://ct.de/shariff) (in German).

-You can use this plugin as widget, for single or all posts and as well on pages.
-It also support the hideshariff sign that used by Yanniks plugin.
+You can use this plugin on posts, pages, the main page, product sites and as a widget.

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload everything to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin using the plugins menu in WordPress
-3. Use <code>[shariff]</code> anywhere in your post or/and use the admin menu.
+3. Use <code>[shariff]</code> anywhere in your post and/or use the admin menu.

-To enable it for all posts plz check the option in the admin menu.
+To enable it for all posts please check the options in the admin menu.

 == Screenshots ==

-1. Insert as shorttag with options in a post
+1. Insert as shorttag with options in a post.
-2. Share-Buttons on the site in vertical order
+2. Share-Buttons on the site in vertical order.
-3. Options menu
+3. Options menu.
 4. Widget menu.
-Shorttag work like in posts
+Shorttag works like in posts.
-5. also any widget can have own shorttag design
+5. Also any widget can have its own design.

 == Frequently Asked Questions ==

 = Q: How can I change the position of all buttons =
-A: Within the shorttag you can user the `style` attribute with common CSS.
-The value will be used for a container around the Shariff button.
-`[shariff style="text-align: center;"]`
-The same way work the "style option" within the admin menu.
-Please notice that because of the nature of CascadingSS you can not change the look of the buttons!
-If do you want this please read about the design options later on.
-Also the code example is really only an example.
-The you have to use your own style information depending on the theme/design do you use.
+A: Have a look at the alignment options in the admin menu or checkout the style option.

 = Q: Can I use it in my theme? =
 A: Yes.